 - Lit. over them

 12 Now a great sign appeared in heaven: a woman clothed with the sun, having the moon beneath her feet, and on her head a victor’s wreath composed of twelve stars.
-2 And the woman was with child, crying out in the pains of labor, and travailing to give birth.
+2 And the woman was pregnant, crying out in pain and struggling to give birth.

-3 Then another sign appeared in heaven; and suddenly, I beheld a great dragon, fiery red, with seven heads and ten horns, and upon his heads, seven diadems.1 4 And his tail swept away a third of the stars of heaven and threw them down into the earth.
-And the dragon stood before the woman who was at the point of delivery, in order to devour her child as soon as she gave birth.
+3 Then another sign appeared in heaven; and behold, a great dragon, red like fire, having seven heads and ten horns, and on his heads, seven diadems.1 4 And his tail swept away a third of the stars of heaven and threw them down to the earth.
+And the dragon stood before the woman who was about to give birth, so that he might devour her child as soon as she gave birth.

-5 And the woman gave birth to a son, a male child, who is soon to be as a shepherd with a rod of iron towards all nations; and her child was suddenly taken up to God and his throne.
-6 Then the woman fled into the wilderness, where she had a place prepared by God, so that there she might be nourished for 1,260 days.
+5 And the woman gave birth to a son, a male child who will soon be like a shepherd with a rod of iron to all the nations;2 and her child was caught3 up to God and to his throne.
+6 Then the woman fled into the wilderness where she has a place prepared by God, so that there she may be nourished for 1,260 days.

 War in the Heavenlies